oraxen/documentation/configuration/glyphs/README.md

 ## How to make glyphs tabcomplete?
 Simply set `tabcomplete: true` in the chat-section.
-If not specified, this will default to `false`
+If not specified, this will default to `false` Tabcompletion is currently only available for servers on 1.19.3 and above.
 ```yaml
 chat:
   tabcomplete: true